-At the start of the second half, the team is given the following options:
+At the start of the second half, the team who elected to defer is given the following options:

 If a team chooses to defer, they will almost always choose to receive in the second half.
 Otherwise, they would be at a big disadvantage as their opponent would receive the ball to start both halves.

 Deferring the first half coin toss is a strategy that many teams employ.
-While there is no concrete statistical proof that deferring on a kickoff is beneficial many coaches still swear by it.
+While there is no concrete statistical proof that deferring on a kickoff results in more victories, many coaches still swear by it.
 They believe that it offers a psychological advantage as well as more possessions in the second half.
 The thought is that the more possessions a team has in the more important half (second) the better chance they have at winning.
 There are not many cons to defering as you guarantee yourself getting the ball at half.
 The only con may be that the other team has the opportunity to set the tone and score first, forcing your team to climb out of a deficit early on.

 Before 2008 teams only had two options after winning the coin toss to start the game: pick the side they would like to defend or decide whether they wanted to kick or receive the ball.
 Therefore, if a team won the toss they ultimately had to elect to receive otherwise the other team would get the ball to start the game as well at the beginning of the second half.
 That would explain why 99.6% of teams who won the coin toss from 1999-2007 elected to receive the ball.
-In 2008 the deferral was added as a choice.
+In 2008 the option to defer was added as a choice.
 Instead of being made to select whether you wanted to recieve or kickoff, a team could save their choice for the second half.
 At first, most teams would often choose to receive the ball with only 32% electing to defer in the first year deferring was allowed.
 However, head coach Bill Bellicheck of the New England Patriots changed the way coaches thought about coin tosses by almost always choosing to defer.
 The Patriots had great success this way, often able to score late in the first half and at the beginning of the second half for a 2 for 1.
-Now around 80 percent of teams defer when winning the coin toss.
+Now around 92% of teams defer when winning the coin toss.